 Additional Tcl commands are provided by the Tcl interpreter that is built into the Vivado Design Suite.
-For Tcl built-in commands, Tcl reference material is provided by the Tcl Developer Xchange website, which maintains the open source code base and documentation for Tcl, and is located at Tcl Developer Xchange [Ref 8].
+For Tcl built-in commands, Tcl reference material is provided by the Tcl Developer Xchange website, which maintains the open source code base and documentation for Tcl, and is located at Tcl Developer Xchange.

-See http://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html for an introductory tutorial to the Tcl programming language.
-Also see the Tclers' Wiki located at http://wiki.tcl.tk for some example scripts.
+See this tutorial for an introductory tutorial to the Tcl programming language.
+Also see the Tclers' Wiki located here for some example scripts.